dimagi/commcare-hq/corehq/apps/analytics/README.md

 #### Hubspot Form Submissions
 We use the hubspot form API to submit forms to hubspot via the `_send_form_to_hubspot` function in the analytics tasks file.
 You can look through that file for examples but the general procedure is to create a new function with the `@analytics_task()` decorator to make it asynchronous and ensure it is retried on failure.
 This function should then call `_send_form_to_hubspot` with the form id of the form you are trying to submit.
 All form ids are listed as constants at the top of the file, and new forms can be created on the hubspot site.

+#### Sign-In and Sign-Up Hubspot Form Tracking
+A special signup form are sent down to hubspot in `track_user_sign_in_on_hubspot`.
+This is just for handling the specific hubspot forms during the sign in / sign up process.

-#### Signup Related Hubspot Analytics
+#### User Registration Hubspot Analytics
-Much of the analytics we use in hubspot are generated during the signup process.
-We send down those analytics in the `track_user_sign_in_on_hubspot` [function](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/analytics/tasks.py#L181).
-Both a dictionary or properties, and a special signup form are sent down then and if changes need to be made to sign up analytics, they should be made there.
+Much of the analytics we use in hubspot are generated during the user registration process.
+We send down those analytics in the `track_web_user_registration_hubspot`.
+Any changes to user properties related to the registration forms should be made here.

 #### Testing